Subdivision Directional Fields: Background

-where $N_i$ is the set of triangles adjacent to vertex $i$. $M_\mathcal{X}$ is the mass matrix of space $\mathcal{X}$, comprising diagonal values of triangle areas for each component of the vector field.

-\paragraph{Mixing spaces} It is well-known~\cite{Polthier:2003} that these discrete operators preserve the structure of differential operators in the discrete setting.
-That is, we have an exact sequence: $\imM(G_\mathcal{V}) \subset \kerM(C_\mathcal{E^{\ast}})$ (gradient fields are curl-free) and a coexact sequence: \mbox{$\imM(JG_\mathcal{E}) \subset \kerM(D_\mathcal{V})$} (rotated \emph{cogradient} fields are divergence free).
+\paragraph{Mixing spaces} It is well-known~\cite{Polthier:2003} that the discrete differential FEM operators preserve the structure of differential operators in the discrete setting.
+That is, we have a sequence: $\imM(G_\mathcal{V}) \subset \kerM(C_\mathcal{E^{\ast}})$ (gradient fields are curl-free) and a (dual) sequence: $\imM(JG_\mathcal{E}) \subset \kerM(D_\mathcal{V})$ (rotated \emph{cogradient} fields are divergence free).
 This \emph{structure-preserving} property is essential to the correct and stable behaviour of differential equations discretized with such operators.
-The mixing of conforming and non-conforming operators is necessary to have a dimensionality-correct Hodge decomposition~\cite{Wardetzky:2006}.
 Note that the entire formulation can be done in a dual manner by switching conforming and non-conforming spaces and operators.
 However, we restrict ourselves to conforming gradients and non-conforming rotated cogradients.
-As such, we henceforth omit the space-indicating subscripts and just use $D$ for divergence and $C$ for curl.
+As such, we omit the space-indicating subscripts and just use $D$ for (conforming) divergence and $C$ for (non-conforming) curl.